-A wrench symbol in the checklist indicates a service that we recommend you have performed by a knowledgeable mechanic.
+A F wrench symbol in the checklist indicates a service that we recommend you have performed by a knowledgeable mechanic.

-5.1.1 Daily Check Before Startup Coolant Level : Check at recovery tank, if empty, check at manifold.
-Add coolant if needed.
-Engine Oil Level : Oil level should indicate between MAX and LOW on dipstick.
-Do not overfill!
-Fuel/Water Separator (owner-installed): Check for water and dirt in fuel.
+5.1.1 Daily Check Before Startup

+- Coolant Level: Check at recovery tank, if empty, check at manifold.
+Add coolant if needed. - Engine Oil Level: Oil level should indicate between MAX and LOW on dipstick.
+Do not overfill! - Fuel/Water Separator (owner-installed): Check for water and dirt in fuel.
 Drain filter if necessary.
-Replace filter every 250 operating hours or once a year.
-Fuel Supply : Fresh unleaded gasoline with an octane rating of 89 or higher.
+Replace filter every 250 operating hours or once a year. - □ Fuel Supply: Fresh unleaded gasoline with an octane rating of 89 or higher.
 Lower octane will affect engine performance.
-10% ethanol maximum.
-Visual Inspection of Engine : Complete the daily startup checklist (see 4.11 Checklist: Daily Startup).
+10% ethanol maximum. - □ Visual Inspection of Engine: Complete the daily startup checklist (see 4.11 Checklist: Daily Startup).
 Check for fuel, oil and water and exhaust leaks.
-Also check that the water-injected exhaust elbow securing V-clamp is tight.
+Also, check that the water-injected exhaust elbow securing V-clamp is tight.
 Verify there are no exhaust leaks around the elbow.
 Inspect wiring and electrical connections.
 Look for loose bolts/hardware and possible corrosion.

-5.1.2 First 50 Hours of Operation F Spark Plugs: Clean/re-gap.
-Engine Oil and Filter: Initial engine oil and filter change at 50 hours.
-(Thereafter, every 100 hours.)
-F Exhaust System: Initial check at 50 hours, then every 250 hours or once a year.
+5.1.2 First 50 Hours of Operation

+- Engine Oil and Filter: Initial engine oil and filter change at 50 hours.
+(Thereafter, every 100 hours.) - □ ✓ Exhaust System: Initial check at 50 hours, then every 250 hours or once a year.
 Carefully inspect for leaks.
 Check that the exhaust hoses are properly attached and that the securing clamps are tight.
-Check the integrity/mounting security of the water injected exhaust elbow.
-F Air Screen/Flame Arrestor: Remove, clean, and re-install screen pack.
+Check the integrity/mounting security of the water injected exhaust elbow. - □ ✓ Air Screen/Flame Arrestor: Remove, clean, and re-install screen pack.
 Inspect rubber ring and replace sealing if necessary.
-(Thereafter, check every 100 hours or once every year.)
-Valve Adjustment: Check adjustment of valves.
-(Check again at 500 hours.)
-Fuel Filter: Initial change at 50 hours.
+(Thereafter, check once every 100 hours or once a year.) - □ ✓ Valve Adjustment: Check adjustment of valves.
+(Check again at 500 hours.) - Inlet Fuel Filter: Initial change at 50 hours.
+(Thereafter, every 250 hours or once a year.) - □ Fuel Filter and O-Rings: Initial change at 50 hours.
 (Thereafter, every 250 hours or once a year.)
-Fuel Filter and O-Rings: Initial change at 50 hours.
-(Thereafter, every 250 hours or once a year.)
-5.1.3 tension or replace as needed.
-Replace cover.